 So, even if you don’t ascribe to these mythologies, you are still influenced by their massive social reach.
 When thinking about the subject of a higher power, there are three primary ways to approach this subject.
 You can view the subject from faith, experience, or reason.

 The more liberal your thinking, the more likely you are to use reason.
 Many people in the Abrahamic tree use a combination of faith and experience.
 The more magical your thinking becomes, the extreme your beliefs, and you’ll tend to rely on faith.
-The reason fanatics rely on faith is because there is so much evidence against their beliefs they must learn to shut it out, ignore it, deny it exists.
+Fanatics rely on faith because there is so much evidence against their beliefs that they must learn to shut it out, ignore it, and deny it exists.